-1. Prevention

-- 1.1.
-We recognise that high self-esteem, confidence, supportive friends, and good lines of communication with trusted adults help to protect children. - 1.2.
-The academy will therefore:

-Establish and maintain an ethos and environment where children feel safe in both the real and digital world and are encouraged to talk about their concerns and problems.

-Ensure children know that there are trusted adults in the academy whom they can approach if they are worried or in difficulty; that their concerns will be taken seriously and acted upon.

-Include in the curriculum activities and opportunities which equip children with the skills they need to stay safe from abuse in both the real and virtual world and information about who to turn to for help.

-Tailor our curriculum to be age and stage appropriate so that it meets the specific needs and vulnerabilities of individual children, including those who have experienced abuse, and children with special educational needs or disabilities.

-Incorporate into the curriculum, activities and opportunities that enable children to develop their understanding of stereotyping, prejudice, and equality.

-Ensure that all academy's staff challenge instances of prejudice related behaviour, including but not limited to, instances of sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-Any prejudice related incidents will be responded to in accordance with our 'Responding to Prejudice-Related Incidents Policy.'

-Highlight through the curriculum potential online risks and what to do and where to get support to report material or manage online issues such as sexting or bullying.

-Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills.

-Make full use of various agencies and independent speakers to support in providing a high quality PSHE curriculum, to review topics of safeguarding, healthy and safer lifestyles through the College's PSHE curriculum reflecting upon the Cambridgeshire PSHE programme as examples of best practice.

-Make full use of Early Help Teams through internal referral processes in order to support vulnerable children not subject to a Child Protection Plan.

-1.2.1.
-For Primary / Special Academies:
+2. PREVENTION

+- 2.1 The academy will: - 2.1.1 Ensure there is a whole school approach to safeguarding. - 2.1.2 Ensure children know that there are trusted adults in the academy whom they can approach if they are worried or in difficulty and that the child's wishes and feelings are considered when determining what action to take and what services to provide.
+Systems will be in place that are well promoted, easily understood and easily accessible for children to confidently report any form of abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback - 2.1.3 Establish and maintain an ethos and environment where children feel safe in both the real and digital world and are encouraged to talk about their concerns and problems - 2.1.4 Include in the curriculum activities and opportunities which equip children with the skills they need to stay safe from abuse in both the real and virtual world and information about who to turn to for help. - 2.1.5 Tailor our curriculum to be age and stage appropriate so that it meets the specific needs and vulnerabilities of individual children, including those who have experienced abuse, and children with special educational needs or disabilities - 2.1.6 Incorporate into the curriculum, activities and opportunities that enable children to develop their understanding of stereotyping, prejudice, and equality. - 2.1.7 Ensure that all staff challenge instances of prejudice related behaviour, including but not limited to, instances of racism, sexism, misogyny/misandry, homophobia, gender questioning and sexual violence/harassment.
+Any prejudice related incidents will be responded to in accordance with our 'Responding to Prejudice-Related Incidents Policy.' - 2.1.8 Highlight through the curriculum potential online risks and what to do and where to get support to report material or manage online issues such as sexting or bullying. - 2.1.9 Include in the curriculum material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills - 2.1.10 Make full use of various agencies and independent speakers to support in providing a high quality PSHE curriculum, to review topics of safeguarding, healthy and safer lifestyles through the College's PSHE curriculum.